friflo/type-refinement-typescript/README.md

 A valid concern about validation expressions is that authors of DefinitelyTyped may introduce validations to every type.
 See: https://github.com/microsoft/TypeScript/issues/6579#issuecomment-542405537

-As this PR is not using meta data (via d.ts files) for validation only the 3rd party authors are able to introduce validation functions.
+As this proposal is not using meta data (via d.ts files) for validation only the 3rd party authors are able to introduce validation functions.
 Authors of DefinitelyTyped have only the possibility to utilize these validation functions for refined types.

 ## Compatibility

-By using only two simple generics and returning the base type T in `TypeRefinement` this PR preserves backward compatibility to early Typescript versions.
+By using only two simple generics and returning the base type T in `TypeRefinement` this proposal preserves backward compatibility to early Typescript versions.

 -   requires no change or extension of Typescript syntax
 -   requires a specific handling by the compiler when assigning a refinement function to a refined type.
 More at docs of `TypeRefinement`